x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-office-365-groups.md

 - **On-premises users can't become an administrator of a group**: On-premises users can't access the group space directly.
 Because of this, they can't be added as an administrator of a group.

-- **Delivery of external mail to a group can fail if you've enabled centralized mail flow**: If centralized mail flow is enabled, mail sent by an external user to a group fails to be delivered, even though the group allows mails from external senders.
+- **Delivery of external mail to a group fail if you've enabled centralized mail flow**: If centralized mail flow is enabled, mail sent by an external user to a group fails to be delivered, even though the group allows mails from external senders.

 - **On-premises users can't send mail as a group**: An on-premises user who tries to send a message as an Office 365 Group will receive a permission denied error even if they're given Send As permissions on the group.
 Send As permissions on a group work only for Exchange Online mailbox users.